derrickmaples/osticket-prereqs/README.md

 <p>
 Install osTicket and all other dependencies on our Virtual Machine.
-I have them all in a file that was precollected by Josh Madakor.
+I have them all in a file.
+They were all precollected for the purposes of this lab.
 </p>